nationalarchives/ds-caselaw-frontend-prototype/README.md

 _If you are working on JavaScript_, you should also run (in another new terminal):

 * `npm run start-scripts` will kick off a Webpack watch task

+## Iteration 1.7

+This iteration updates [the flow](user_flows/Iterations/1.7) to account for users who have landed on a Judgment text page from an external search engine or web link.
+It shows that users can access the home page and structured search directly from the judgment text page.

 ## Iteration 1.6